 To trigger actions on multiple items, use a multiselection table (sap.m.Table, property: mode, value: sap.m.ListMode.MultiSelect), and offer the corresponding actions on the table toolbar.
 Keep the table toolbar sticky (sap.m.Table, property: sticky).

 Do not offer actions for multiple items if the table is expected to have fewer than 10 items in most cases.

 To trigger actions on a single item only (sap.m.Table, property: mode, value: sap.m.ListMode.SingleSelectMaster):

 - Show the actions on the table toolbar.

 - In rare cases, show the actions within the line item.
-One example would be an Add to Cart button in a shopping application.
-Since these actions are repeated in every line and thus use a lot of screen real estate, only do this for one or two actions at most.
+Since these actions are repeated in every line and thus use a lot of screen real estate, do this only for a maximum of one or two actions.
 In this case, show the action trigger near the content to which it belongs.
 Do not add a specific column for actions.
 Use a button, unless the action trigger belongs to a link.
 Hide the action in rows for which it is not applicable.